-Pastor Melissa Scott is the Pastor and teacher of Faith Center in Los Angeles, California where she conducts “live” Sunday services each week at 11am.
-Faith Center (also known as “King’s House 1” by old timers) is famous for hosting the first, live Christian television broadcast in the United States.
+Pastor Melissa Scott is the Pastor and teacher of Faith Center in Glendale, California where she conducts “live” services each Sunday at at 11am.
+Faith Center is famous for hosting the first, live Christian television broadcast in the United States.
 Her husband, the late Dr. Gene Scott, pastored the church from 1975 until his passing in 2005.
 Pastor Melissa Scott was ordained both by Dr. Scott and the Full Gospel Fellowship in the late 1990s and was appointed by her husband to take charge as Pastor immediately upon his passing.
 Pastor Scott has since earned her Bachelor of Arts and Master of Divinity degrees in Biblical Languages along with a Ph.D.
 Now there are two Dr. Scotts.

-1) Rabid secularists who in their zeal to “de-God” the universe, attack her as they would anyone who dares set foot outside the intellectual prison walls of Evolutionary “group-think”.
+1) Rabid secularists who in their zeal to “de-God” the universe attack her as they would anyone else who dares to set foot outside the intellectual prison walls of Evolutionary “group-think”.

 Most of what they fabricate about her past is untrue, but even if it were, her past would still pale in comparison to murderers like Moses or King David.
-If those biblical characters had to endure the scrutiny of our modern-day, generation of Pharisees, they would all be disqualified from leading God’s people.
-King David would surely be expelled from leading the kingdom of Israel because of his adulterous affair with Bathsheba (not to mention having her husband killed so he could take her for himself).
-Moses would have been disqualified for murdering that Egyptian.
-And the great Apostle Paul would surely have to step down for his previous acts of persecuting of Christians and having them put to death — He even had the holy distinction of holding the coats of the stone throwers who martyred Stephen.
+If those biblical characters had to endure the scrutiny of our modern-day generation of Pharisees, they would all be disqualified from leading God’s people anywhere.
+King David would surely be expelled because of his adulterous affair with Bathsheba (not to mention the murder of her husband).
+Moses would have been disqualified for killing that Egyptian.
+And the great Apostle Paul would surely have to step down for his previous acts of persecuting of Christians and having them put to death.